-Update 31/5/21 – the Put Off Procrastinating workbook is very popular.
+The Put Off Procrastinating workbook is very popular.
 We’ve moved over 350 of them since releasing it.
-You can get a digital copy below or a hard copy by visiting the Health, Counselling and Disability Services.
+You can get a digital copy below or sometimes there are hard copies to be found at Health, Counselling and Disability Services.

 Let’s be honest with ourselves.
 We all put stuff off that we should be doing.

 I find that I always put off contacting friends and family – which is both dumb and rude, but I do it all the time.

 You might even be reading this post, when you should really be studying.

 Procrastination is delaying something that needs to be done.

 School and university are often when individuals first discover that they have a problem with procrastination, as there are homework and assignments due, and consequences for not completing them.

 Procrastination is one of the most common problems students bring to counselling services.